 Mr. Hurwitz has served as a director since October 2004.
-Mr. Hurwitz was most recently a Managing Director of MPM Capital, a life sciences venture capital firm.
+From 2017 to 2023 Mr. Hurwitz was a Managing Director of MPM Capital, a life sciences venture capital firm.
 Prior to joining MPM Capital, Mr. Hurwitz was the founding Managing Director of Precision Bioventures, LLC, a consulting and investment advisory firm.
 He was a director of Alta BioPharma III, L.P., and Alta Partners VIII, L.P., funds affiliated with Alta Partners, a venture capital firm, from 2002 through December 2014.
 Mr. Hurwitz also serves as a director of Dyne Therapeutics, a publicly held company.
 Mr. Hurwitz also served on the Board of Directors of Applied Genetic Technologies Corporation until its acquisition in 2022.
 Mr. Hurwitz received J.D. and M.B.A degrees from the University of California at Berkeley in 1990 and a B.A. in molecular biology from Cornell University in 1985.
 The Board believes that Mr. Hurwitz's financial and scientific expertise, as well as his deep understanding of the biotechnology industry, makes him an important asset to our Board as it assesses both financial and strategic decisions.

-Meenu Chhabra Karson, age 50
+Meenu Chhabra Karson, age 51

 Ms. Chhabra Karson has served as a director since January 2023.
-Since July 2021, Ms. Chhabra Karson has served as President and Chief Executive Officer of Onsero Therapeutics.
-She previously served as President and CEO of Proteostasis Therapeutics as well as on the Board of Directors from May 2014 until December 2020.
-From 2007 to 2014, Ms. Chhabra Karson was President and Chief Executive Officer at Allozyne, Inc. Currently, she serves on the board of Apexigen, Inc. and Vallon Pharma, both publicly held clinical-stage biopharmaceutical companies, and Fore Biotherapeutics Inc., a private precision oncology company, and is a member of
+Since July 2023, Ms. Chhabra Karson has served as Executive Chair of Samsara Therapeutics.
+She previously served as President and Chief Executive Officer of Proteostasis Therapeutics from May 2014 until December 2020.
+From 2007 to 2014, Ms. Chhabra Karson was President and Chief Executive Officer at Allozyne, Inc. Prior to her time at Allozyne, she served as the Chief Business Officer at BioXell SpA and has also held roles of increasing responsibility at Novartis, Warner-Lambert Company, LLC, and Bristol-Myers Squibb.

-BIO.
 Ms. Chhabra Karson obtained her M.B.A. from York University and her B.Sc. from the University of Toronto.
 The Board believes that Ms. Chhabra Karson's more than 20 years of operational leadership in biopharmaceutical companies and financial expertise qualify her to serve as a member of our Board.